kronengold/tone-generator/README.md

     g: Graphics Userr Interface (GUI)

-if the '-g' argument is provided, a dialog box appears with any of the typed in arguments (not all have to be provided).
+if the '-g' argument is provided, a dialog box appears with any of the provided arguments (none of the arguments is mandatory).
 If '-g' is not provided, all of the arguments must be provided.

 The result is a WAV file, named as follows: